Discover the best Mrs Hinch cleaning tips all in one place, plus her favourite cleaning products for your home.

-Best Mrs Hinch cleaning tips
+19 of the best Mrs Hinch cleaning tips

-Our favourite Mrs Hinch cleaning tips, from how to keep your curtains looking their best to a great trick for keeping a mattress stain-free.
+Discover our favourite Mrs Hinch cleaning tips, from how to keep your curtains looking their best to a great trick for keeping a mattress stain-free.
 Get set for a sparkling home...

 - Spray the shower and shower head with Viakal Limescale Remover Spray.
 This removes limescale and water marks.
-Mrs Hinch recommends: "Leave the Viakal to do its thing for up to five minutes!"
+Mrs Hinch recommends leaving the Viakal spray on for up to five minutes before removing.

 2. Wipe down your radiators